 Algemeine- Page 21 Allegmeine-SS Unit Flag (Item SS 21-2) PRICE: SOLD

-Third Reich SS Engagement Ring (Item SS 21-2a) PRICE: We have only 2 small Hammerle-style rings left at $450 and one size 11 1/4 size Gahr at $650 SS Wedding Ring (Item SS 21-3) PRICE: $450.00 These charts are provided so that our customers and researchers can have a better understanding of the runes as used by the SS.
+Third Reich SS Engagement Ring (Item SS 21-2a) PRICE: Only a couple left at $750.00 SS Wedding Ring (Item SS 21-3) PRICE: $750.00; We have actually turned up a gold one available at $950.00 These charts are provided so that our customers and researchers can have a better understanding of the runes as used by the SS.
 The runes on the wedding ring were a sampling of the styles and do not spell out anything in particular.
 Mgr.
 Germania

 1936 Chained Officer’s Dagger